All Moody Boats For Sale

 The moody 38cc features a shoal fin keel, seven berths in three cabins plus saloon, sloop rig and wheel steering.
 This boat has a washbasin, toilet, and shower with a door leading to the saloon.
 The saloon features a large top open fridge, cooker and twin sink.

 It has a C-shaped settee accompanied by a chart table.
-The engine is a Perkins 34hp diesel driving a shaft propeller with rope cutter which will hold 50 gallons of diesel.
+The engine is a Perkins 34hp diesel driving a shaft propeller with a rope cutter which will hold 50 gallons of diesel.
 This boat is fixed with all the navigations needed and safety equipment.

 Manufacturers Contact Details